Grimes scores 22, No. 20 Houston holds off USF 62-58

-The sophomore guard made six straight free throws and also sank a 3-pointer that gave the first-place Cougars (20-5, 10-2) some breathing room down the stretch in the matchup between the top two defensive teams in the league.
+Grimes made six straight free throws and also sank a 3-pointer that gave the Cougars (20-5, 10-2) some breathing room down the stretch in the matchup between the top two defensive teams in the American Athletic Conference.

-”We’re kind of who’s going good and let them have it,” Houston coach Kelvin Sampson said. ”Grimes has had his moments.
-He’s been kind of up and down.
-He played pretty good against Wichita State the other day.
-He’s had good games, but here recently his confidence is coming along.”

-Fabian White Jr. scored 10 points for Houston, which led 45-34 before USF rallied to within 53-51.
-Grimes put the game away with help from DeJon Jarreau, who rebounded his own miss and scored for a 58-53 lead with 21 seconds to go.
+Fabian White Jr. scored 10 points for first-place Houston, which led 45-34 before USF rallied to within 53-51.
+Grimes put the game away with help from DeJon Jarreau, who rebounded his own miss and layed the ball in for a 58-53 lead with 21 seconds to go.

-”That’s our game, every night,” Sampson said of Jarreau’s putback, one of just two baskets he made all night. ”We’re not a good shooting team.
-We haven’t been all year.
-I guess we’re kind of used to it.”

-The Cougars, coming off a 33-point blowout of Wichita State that gave them sole possession of first place in the league, outscored USF 17-2 on second-chance opportunities.
-They also went 11 for 12 from the foul line, including 10 for 10 after halftime.

 Laquincy Rideau led USF (11-13, 4-7) with 21 points.
 David Collins scored 13, but missed four throws in the final minutes to hinder the bid for an upset.